The Property Search allows you to view detailed information for properties in Miami-Dade County.

 Additional locations are available during January and February.

-This application must be filed on or before March 1st.
+This application must be filed by March 1.